OK, big question coming at you:

-If you've already set up objectives to attract traffic and convert traffic leads into leads, you're off to the right start.
+If you've already set up clear marketing objectives to attract traffic and convert traffic leads into leads, you're off to the right start.

-Now, it's time to analyze your close rate and set objectives to improve it.
+Now, it's time to analyze your close rate and set smart goals to improve it.

 The bottom of funnel is a good opportunity to see how lead generation affected your bottom line — how much it cost to attract, convert, and close leads through the funnel.

 These objectives will make sure your funnel gets the job done, start to finish: